JohanWinther/strecklista/README.md

 * `minutes` - How far back the list of transactions will go in minutes.
 Apart from this limit the maximum number of transactions in this list is 10.

 ### Users list (tab: *Användare*)
+Here you you put all the users and their information.
+There are 10 possible fields:
+1. *CID* - Unique identifier.
+If the user has no real CID, just write a non-existing one (and make sure to only send reminders to the user's registered email).
+2. *Namn* - Full name.
+3. *Smeknamn* - Nickname that will be shown in the app.
+4. *Grupp* - Which group the user will be in.
+5. *Sortering* - Which place the user should be in its group.
+6. *Får strecka* - Has right to pay.
+If not, they will not show up in the app. ("Ja" or none)
+7. *Strecka med skuld* - Has the rights to pay with debt. ("Ja" or none)
+8. *E-mail* - The email address which will be used to send out reminders.
+9. *Mobile* - Mobile number.
+Will not be used in the app but is good for the admin to know (for Swish).
+10. *Saldo* - Account balance.

+To add a user, add the desired number of rows and input the users' information.
+After you are done, you can click sort at the top of the columns.

 ### Account balance email reminders (tab: *Streckmail*)